Zuhaitz-dev/fat/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.
+This project is licensed under the GPLv3 License.
+See the [LICENSE](./LICENSE) file for details. v0.2.0-beta (Onion) and earlier versions are under MIT license.